Skip to main content

 What is the Council doing to tackle Climate Change?
 Toggle accordion

 Our Sustainability Strategy and Climate Crisis Action Plan sets out all the actions we are taking over the next 3 years to improve environmental sustainability and begin the process of reducing our emissions as close to zero as possible.
-Please visit the Sustainability Strategy and Climate Crisis Action Plan page where we provide regular progress updates.

-Climate Advisory Group Toggle accordion
+Sustainability and Climate Advisory Forum (SCARF) Toggle accordion

 Meeting paperwork can be viewed here.